SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"What about those friends?
 What will you do when you can't make them smile?
 When you burn out and can't plan the next party, the next celebration?"*

-"I haven't run out of ideas yet, and I got a million more in the back of my head, as long as I force myself, I can do anything."
+"I haven't run out of ideas yet, and I've got a million more in the back of my head.
+As long as I force myself, I can do anything."

 *"What about when forcing yourself stops working?
 When you see a room and the decorations don't appear in your mind, when your party cannon fails?"*